Disciplines to Obtain

 Stillness between postures:

 When coming out of a posture, bring yourself to a total stillness, with a calm and smooth breath.
 Don’t fidget, move around, or wipe sweat.
 Fidgeting not only distracts others, it stimulates your sympathetic nervous system, promoting a ‘fight or flight’ response.
 This is great when on the rugby pitch or sprinting for the finishing line – but not wanted here.
-Stillness is the key to gaining a calm and focused mind, your ability to listen to your body and your ability to push yourself to your edge.
+Stillness is the key to gaining a calm & focused mind, and your ability to listen to your body while pushing yourself to your edge.

 Stay in the room:

 A focussed mind is an important part of Bikram Yoga.
 Though everyone is focused purely on their own yoga, the effect of everyone working together provides an amazing group energy that benefits everyone.
 Leaving the room is very distracting to others and has a negative effect on this group energy.
 The more experienced student is better able to be unaffected by such distractions, remaining focused and energised.
 A less experienced student, who may be having a challenging class, can be easily distracted.
 For this reason please ensure you visit the toilet prior to class.
 If you really feel you must leave, then please do so only in between postures.
 Similarly when you return, please return to your mat in between postures – not during a posture.